bvz2000/use/README.md

 ### My directory structure

-Note: This is just an example of how you can manage your applications.
-You may use ***ANY*** organizational structure that works for you.
+Let's start with how I manage my directory structure.
+Note: This is just an example of how you can manage your directories.
+You may use ***ANY*** directory structure that works for you.

 I store all of my applications and some specific libraries in

 `/opt/apps/[vendor]/[appname]/[version]`

-For example, clarisse version 4.0-sp3 would be stored in a directory:
+For example, Clarisse version 4.0-sp3 (A 3D content creation app from a company called Isotropix) would be stored in a directory:

 `/opt/apps/isotropix/clarisse/4.0sp3/`

-And clarisse version 4.0-sp4 would be stored in:
+And Clarisse version 4.0-sp4 would be stored in:

 `/opt/apps/isotropix/clarisse/4.0sp4/`

-Within each of these directories I create two sub-directories.
+Within the directories I described above, I create two sub-directories.
 The first is named 'app', and the second is named 'wrapper'.

 'app' contains the application files as supplied by the vendor.
 I do my best never to make any modifications to these files, though sometimes it is unavoidable.

-'wrapper' contains the .use package file (`clarisse.use` in this example), and any additional files needed to run the app on my particular version of Linux (Manjaro at the time of this writing).
-Specifically, since the application Clarisse was designed to run under CentOS, I need to install some custom libraries that I extracted from a CentOS installation.
-Since I will also need to modify the LD_LIBRARY_PATH to reference these libraries, I will need a wrapper shell to actually set the LD_LIBRARY_PATH env variable (and launch Clarisse).
+'wrapper' contains the .use package file (`clarisse.use` in this example), and any additional, custom files needed to run the app on my particular system.
+Since the specific flavor of Linux I am running (Manjaro at the time of this writing) is not certified for use with Clarisse, I need to install some custom libraries that I extracted from a CentOS installation.
+These are needed to run Clarisse on my system and, as such, will live in a lib directory inside of the wrapper directory.
+Launching Clarisse requires a few additional steps be taken at each run, so the actual app is wrapped in a shell script (also in the wrapper directory) called `clarisse.sh`.

-So, specifically, I construct the following structure (Note: this is a particularly complex example of a wrapper directory.
-Most do not require as much as this):
+To accomplish all of this, the wrapper directory contains the following (Note: this is a more complex example of a wrapper directory than is usual.
+Many wrapper directories consist of nothing more than the .use package file itself):

 ```
-opt
-   apps
-      isotropix
-         clarisse
-            4.0sp4
-               app
+ \
+    \opt
+       \apps
+          \isotropix
+             \clarisse
+                \4.0sp4
+                   \app
                         -- application files --
-               wrapper
-                  lib
+                   \wrapper
+                      \lib
                          -- CentOS libraries --
                       clarisse.use
                       clarisse.sh
 ```

 The use system itself is set up so that `/opt/apps/` is one of the auto-version search paths, and search recursively is enabled.
 This means that the `clarisse.use` file will be found and presented to the end user as `clarisse-4.0sp4`.